infernoalert/nccjsectioncompliencechecker/backend/UML/database-structure.md

    - Many-to-one relationship
    - Projects must belong to a specific climate zone
    - Climate zones can have multiple projects

-3. Project to Electrical:
-   - One-to-one relationship
-   - Each project has exactly one electrical section
-   - Each electrical section belongs to exactly one project

-4. User to Electrical:
-   - One-to-many relationship
-   - A user can create multiple electrical systems
-   - Electrical systems must have a creator

 ## Indexes